Red Hen Publications

 Unfortunately, that cannot be done without editing pretty much all information from all sources, and dismissing a lot of it as unworkable when compared with what we were actually given in canon.
 And then making such adjustments as necessary to bring it into compliance with the published text.
 The resulting modifications might be unauthorized, but they are at least not unworkable.

-So, in an attempt to resolve this question; given what we’ve seen of Bellatrix, does it sound likely that if a newly arrived, 11-year-old Snape (a “pushing, thrusting young man”?) was sufficiently full of himself to boast about his homemade hexes she and her friends might have taken him up, and picked his brains?
+So, in an attempt to resolve this question; given what we’ve seen of Bellatrix, does it sound likely that if a newly arrived, 11-year-old Snape (a “pushing, thrusting young man”?) who was sufficiently full of himself to boast about his homemade hexes she and her friends might have taken him up, and picked his brains?
 Even Snapes can be a bit naive at the age of 11.

 Well, yes, it sort of does.
 Maybe.